LUBGWMA Committee

 • Best Management Practices – Subcommittee Coordinator/s: Bob Waldher (PM); Tamra Mabbott (AM)

-16. Appointment of the Facilitator Jane Hill, a Liaison between LUBGWMA Committee and State Agencies – January 2024
+14. Appointment of Jane Hill, a Liaison between LUBGWMA Committee and State Agencies – January 2024

-19. Completion of the Tenure as Chair by Dr. Salini Sasidharan and Vice Chair by Commissioner Dan Dorran and Completion of 15th LUBGWMA Committee Meeting – April 2024
+16. Completion of the Tenure as Chair by Dr. Salini Sasidharan and Vice Chair by Commissioner Dan Dorran – April 2024

-21. Transition of Committee as The LUBGWMA Advisory Committee Inspired by Walla Walla Basin Advisory Committee (WWBAC) Under the Direction of Governor’s Office – April 2024
+18. Transition of Committee as the LUBGWMA Advisory Committee Inspired by Walla Walla Basin Advisory Committee Under the Direction of Agency Directors – April 2024